 With injury codes, you often will submit external cause codes that further describe the scenario that resulted in the injury.
 These codes are listed in Chapter 20: External cause codes.
-They’re secondary codes, which means they expand upon the description of the cause of an injury or health condition by indicating how it happened (i.e., the cause), the intent (i.e., intentional or accidental), the location, what the patient was doing at the time of the event, and the patient's status (e.g., civilian or military).
-You should use as many external cause codes as necessary to explain the patient's condition as completely as possible.
-However, the ICD-10 coding guidelines state that external cause codes need only be used once, at the initial encounter.
+They’re secondary codes, which means they expand upon the description of the cause of an injury or health condition by indicating how it happened (i.e., the cause), the intent (i.e., intentional or accidental), the location, what the patient was doing at the time of the event, and the patient’s status (e.g., civilian or military).
+You should use as many external cause codes as necessary to explain the patient’s condition as completely as possible.
+However, external cause codes need only be used once, usually at the initial encounter.

 Going back to our example above, let’s say the patient strained his or her Achilles tendon while running on a treadmill at a gym.
 To code for this set of circumstances, you would need an activity external cause code, a place of occurrence code, and an external cause status code.

 In this case, the activity code would be Y93.A1 (running on a treadmill); the place of occurrence code would be Y92.39 (gym); and the external cause status code would be Y99.8 (recreating or sport not for income or while a student).

 So, in this example, you would submit a grand total of four ICD-10 diagnosis codes to accurately describe that the patient presented with an Achilles tendon sprain in his or her right foot, an injury the patient suffered while recreationally running on a treadmill at a gym.
 Here are the four codes:

 - S86.011D = Strain of right Achilles tendon, Subsequent encounter

 - Y93.A1 = Activity, exercise machines primarily for cardiorespiratory conditioning, treadmill